-What she had actually believed and responded to was the narrative of what had taken place (Sarbin & de Rivera, 1998), She knew that she was a student in my class, and she knew that she had consented for me to hypnotize her.
+What she had actually believed and responded to was the narrative of what had taken place (Sarbin & de Rivera, 1998).
+She knew that she was a student in my class, and she knew that she had consented for me to hypnotize her.
 She was what Hilgard often referred to as a "hypnotic virtuoso."
 She still had the kind of "Alice-in-Wonderland" imagination which we all have as children, but most of us lose access to as we become adults.
-Therefore, she was able to act, think, and feel as if she were a chicken for the purpose of my class demonstration when she volunteered to do so.
+Therefore, she was able to act, think, and feel as if she were a chicken for the purpose of my demonstration when she volunteered to do so.

 The demonstration was undertaken in the spirit of fun, and everyone understood that.
-But the transformational effects of believed-in imaginings can be powerful indeed if they fit into the ongoing narrative of a person's life story., as illustrated by the changed lives of many Fundamentalists who report an experience of having been "saved" (Gibbons & deJarnette, 1972).
+But the transformational effects of believed-in imaginings can be powerful indeed if they are meaningful enough to alter the ongoing narrative of a person's life story., as illustrated by the changed lives of many Fundamentalists who report an experience of having been "saved" (Gibbons & deJarnette, 1972).

 Gibbons, D. E., & Woods, K. T. (2016).
 Virtual reality hypnosis: Explorations in the Multiverse.
 Amazon Books